Chickenpox (varicella)

 • household contacts of people with weakened immune systems

 Sometimes after chickenpox vaccination, a mild chickenpox-like rash may appear at the injection site or on the body.
-People with this rash should avoid contact with people with weakened immune systems and pregnant women.
+People with this rash should avoid contact with pregnant women and people with weakened immune systems.
+If this rash appears, it should be covered until it has crusted over.

-Talk to your doctor if you or your child have symptoms after a vaccine which you are concerned about.
+Talk to your doctor if you or your child have symptoms after a vaccine that you are worried about.

 Women who are planning pregnancy

-Women planning a pregnancy should check with their doctor if they are immune to chickenpox.
-Women who are not immune require 2 doses of a varicella vaccine a minimum of 4 weeks apart and should avoid pregnancy for at least 28 days after immunisation.
-Women who are not immune and are already pregnant should not have a varicella vaccine and arrange for vaccination soon after they have their baby.
+Women planning a pregnancy should check with their doctor to see if they are immune to chickenpox, which can be checked by a blood test if required.
+Women who are not immune should have 2 doses of a varicella vaccine and avoid getting pregnant for at least 28 days after getting the vaccine.

-Pregnant women who think they have been in contact with chickenpox should see their doctor.
-If a woman develops chickenpox during pregnancy, there is a small but serious chance of damage to the baby.
+If a woman develops chickenpox during pregnancy, there is a small but serious chance of the virus affecting the baby.

 Help and assistance